 To date, the museum’s collection includes hundreds of ethnographic items, art and archaeological objects from around the world.
 Objects represent many historical periods, myriad world cultures that illustrate the diversity of ancient and traditional techniques and materials used by people from every continent.
 The collections are valued at several million dollars.
 The museum collaborates with private collectors to enhance exhibits and expand educational opportunities.

 Intercultural Resource Center

-Individuals in Northern Colorado from other cultures or who have lived, worked or traveled abroad and wish to connect with others with global interests are invited to register with the Resource Center.
+Individuals in Northern Colorado from other cultures or who have lived, worked, or traveled abroad and wish to connect with others with global interests are invited to register with the Intercultural Resource Center.
 Training in intercultural communication and other relevant topics will be offered.
 Residents with language abilities and cross-cultural experience are encouraged to participate and share their knowledge.
 Books and resources on different areas of the world are available for reference.